Sunday, November 22, 2015

 Review of Lettuce’s Album Crush

 Brooklyn-based funk stalwarts Lettuce released their much-anticipated fourth studio album Crush earlier this month.
-The acclaimed groove outfit didn’t disappoint on this stellar effort, bringing tons of deep funk and raw soul to the mix.
+The acclaimed groove outfit didn’t disappoint on this stellar effort.
+They cover a variety of moods and styles, displaying their tremendous versatility and considerable chops as musicians.
+They effortlessly navigate the waters of deep funk, psychedelia, hip-hop, hard rock, classic soul, and other styles on this inspired collection.

 One of the standout tracks on Crush is the blistering rock/funk instrumental “Silverdome,” which boasts some face-melting guitar work from Adam “Shmeeans” Smirnoff and Eric Krasno.
 There’s some serious Funkadelic-meets-Zeppelin flavor going on in this track.